 Depending on the system, the software may generate PDFs of the IRS forms, provide some reporting functionality, and e-file the documents as well as mail them to employees.
 These systems are often available through tax preparation providers.

+When the Form 1095-C requirements were new—they became mandatory for the 2015 tax year—and employers were in a time crunch to become compliant, a standalone strategy may have made sense.
 However, most groups have realized that manually pulling coverage data is a lot of work on an annual basis, especially if you have this information already compiled in a benefits administration platform.

-A better option is to use a 1095-C solution that is tied to a benefits system, which already stores all the relevant information.
+A better option is to use a Form 1095-C solution that is tied to a benefits system, which already stores all the relevant information.

 Option 3: Benefits administration